How Bunnyshell works

 Ephemeral Environments can be created automatically, triggered by Git webhooks.

-The environment contains one or more Applications belonging to the PR's repository;
+- The environment contains one or more components belonging to the PR's repository

-The target branch of the PR is deployed;
+- The target branch of the PR is deployed for the respective component(s)

-The Create ephemeral environments on pull request option is set to ON on the Primary Environment.
+- The Create ephemeral environments on pull request setting is set to ON on the Primary Environment.

-When deploying an environment, the first steps include building the container images and applying the Terraform modules.
+When deploying an environment, the first (meaningful) step includes building the container images and applying the Terraform modules.

 The build is performed in a Kubernetes cluster, using Kaniko.
 The cluster can be either managed by you or by Bunnyshell, depending on what you chose in the Build Settings of the Primary Environment.